CoyoteProd/sumo-control/README.md

 # Sumo Control

-Tried to improve control of the excellent work of [frankibem/sumo-control](https://github.com/frankibem/sumo-control)
+Modestly improved version of the excellent work of [frankibem/sumo-control](https://github.com/frankibem/sumo-control)

+Main change is:
-Main change is using pynput in place of opencv::waitkey
+ - using pynput in place of opencv::waitkey
+ - Adding Speed and Turn algorithm